MSI: Maximize Support-Set Information for Few-Shot Segmentation: Experiments

 \subsection{Results}

-\textbf{PASCAL-$5^i$~\cite{pascal}:} Tab.~\ref{table:performance_pascal} compares the results of the proposed method (MSI) with baseline models on PASCAL-$5^i$.
-Our method provides improvement in almost all experiments.
-We observe that VAT~+~MSI provides noticeable gains in both 1-shot and 5-shot tests, particularly in 1-shot.
-In the 1-shot test, VAT~+~MSI provides a 2.8\% gain with ResNet50~\cite{Resnet} and a 2.1\% gain with ResNet101~\cite{Resnet} in mIoU.
+\textbf{PASCAL-$5^i$~\cite{pascal}:} Tab.~\ref{table:performance_pascal} compares the results of the proposed method~(MSI) with baseline models on PASCAL-$5^i$.
+MSI allowed almost all experiments to set a new SOTA record.
+We observed that VAT~+~MSI provided the most noticeable gains.
+In the 1-shot test, VAT~+~MSI provided a 3.0\% gain with ResNet50 and a 2.5\% gain with ResNet101.